LukePappa/Ourism/text.md

 To obtain "Ennea", one must completely dismantle the integrity of all misery within their mind.
 That can be accomplished by internalizing this maxim: Don't impose misery upon yourself.
 One should repeat it to themselves each time they become miserable in response to events, others, or their own shortcomings.

-Said another way, every soul is subject to a world in which it attains union with God through purity of heart.
+Said another way, every soul is subject to a world in which it attains union with God.